When someone close to you is drinking or using drugs, it can be helpful to set some healthy boundaries. Here's how to do it.

 Getting some support for yourself will help you keep your boundaries strong.

-All of our services offer support to family and friends of people who drink too much or use drugs.
+All of our services offer support to family and friends of people who are experiencing challenges with drugs or alcohol.